premkumargrk/SenseRoute/README.md

 The RFID reader embedded in the smart cane detects these tags.

-Real-time transport info is transmitted wirelessly to the smart glasses, which then provide audio feedback about the approaching vehicle.
+Real-time transport info is transmitted wirelessly to the smart glasses, which provide audio feedback about the approaching vehicle.

-This helps users identify and board public transport independently and on time.
+Helps users identify and board public transport independently and on time.

 🔗 Communication Architecture
-Uses ESP-NOW protocol for fast and energy-efficient wireless communication between the smart cane and smart glasses.
+Utilizes the ESP-NOW protocol for fast and energy-efficient wireless communication between the smart cane and smart glasses.

 Designed for low-power operation and real-time responsiveness.

 💡 Key Features
-Multi-level obstacle detection (ground + head height)
+✅ Multi-level obstacle detection (ground + head height)

-Haptic and audio feedback for enhanced awareness
+✅ Haptic and audio feedback for enhanced awareness

-RFID-based public transport recognition
+✅ RFID-based public transport recognition

-Wireless, real-time inter-device communication
+✅ Wireless, real-time inter-device communication

-Customizable and scalable for different urban environments
+✅ Customizable and scalable for various urban settings

 ⚙️ Technologies Used
-ESP32 Microcontrollers
+🔌 ESP32 Microcontrollers

-Ultrasonic Sensors
+📡 Ultrasonic Sensors

-RFID Reader/Tags (MFRC522)
+🏷️ RFID Reader/Tags (MFRC522)

-Vibration Motors & Buzzers
+🔊 Vibration Motors & Buzzers

-ESP-NOW Communication Protocol
+📶 ESP-NOW Communication Protocol

-Li-ion Battery Power Supply
+🔋 Li-ion Battery Power Supply